• Disease Overview

 There is no standard treatment for rapid-onset dystonia-parkinsonism (RDP), although levodopa/carbidopa medications and dopamine agonists (drugs that stimulate dopamine receptors in the absence of dopamine) may provide mild improvement for some affected individuals.

-In complex syndrome caused by metabolic conditions where dystonia represents one of their manifestations, such as Wilson’s disease, different treatments specific for each condition can be attempted (summarized in tablet 5.5 in Jinnah et al., 2019 and Mohammad et al., 2019).
+In complex syndromes caused by metabolic conditions where dystonia represents one of their manifestations, such as Wilson’s disease, different treatments specific for each condition can be attempted (summarized in table 5.5 in Jinnah et al., 2019 and Mohammad et al., 2019).

 Botulinum toxin therapy is often used for certain forms of dystonia, particularly certain focal dystonias such as cervical dystonia and laryngeal dystonia.
 Botulinum toxin is a neurotoxin that is injected into muscles in very small doses.
-After injection into a muscle, the action of botulinum toxin is to interrupt nerve messages to the muscle, preventing the release of the neurotransmitter acetylcholine, which stimulates muscular contractions, and giving rise to weakness of that muscle.
-The effect of botulinum toxin on the muscle begins approximately 2-3 days following injection, peaks at around 4 weeks, and provides relief for approximately 3-6 months.
+After injection into a muscle, the action of botulinum toxin is to interrupt nerve messages to the muscle, preventing the release of the neurotransmitter acetylcholine, which stimulates muscular contractions, and causes weakness of that muscle.
+The effect of botulinum toxin on the muscle begins approximately 2-3 days following injection, peaks at around 4 weeks and provides relief for approximately 3-6 months.
 When the effect of botulinum toxin wears off, the symptoms of dystonia recur.
-The degree of effectiveness of botulinum toxin will differ in each individual case.
+The degree of effectiveness of botulinum toxin will differ in each individual.
+Using ultrasound to guide the injection in the target muscles can significantly increase the benefit of the treatment for certain types of dystonia (such as task specific dystonias or truncal dystonia).

 Botulinum toxin is approved by the FDA for cervical dystonia and blepharospasm and is widely used off label to treat all forms of dystonia.
-Botulinum toxin is manufactured by Allergan Pharmaceuticals (as BOTOX®), Elan Pharmaceuticals (as MYOBLOC®), Ipsen Pharmaceuticals (as DYSPORT®), and Merz Pharmaceuticals (as XEOMIN®).
-These brands are not interchangeable, and each should be administered as a unique drug.
 The FDA has a “black box” warning concerning the use of any of these toxins.
 A black box warning denotes that a drug known to be effective for some individuals may cause serious side effects in others.

 Surgery is generally reserved for those patients with severe dystonia who do not respond to drug therapy or cannot tolerate side effects as well as those with severe dystonia who become non-responsive to drug treatment.
 Deep brain stimulation (DBS) with an implantable pulse generator may be performed for some types of dystonia.
 DBS involves the surgical placement of very thin electrodes into certain areas of the brain such as the globus pallidus.
 The leads from these electrodes are then connected to a small device called a neurostimulator that is surgically implanted usually near the collarbone.
 These stimulators send small electrical pulses to the brain.
 After the DBS is placed, the stimulators are programmed for the optimal outcome.
 The electrical pulses block or interfere with the nerve signals that cause the symptoms of dystonia.

-Selective peripheral denervation in which the nerves to the dystonic muscles are severed has been reported to benefit patients with cervical dystonia who fail other therapies.
+Selective peripheral denervation in which the nerves to the dystonic muscles are severed has been reported to benefit patients with cervical dystonia who do not benefit from other therapies.
 However, this surgery requires a surgeon who is extensively trained both in the evaluation cervical dystonia and in the surgical procedure.
 Side effects from the surgery are not uncommon and following surgery, there is a long period of rehabilitation.

 • < Previous section